svolain/PinNote-App/README.md

 DB_PASS=example // your postgres password
-DB_NAME=example // name of the to be created database DB_HOST=example // if running postgres locally use localhost DB_PORT=example //usually the default port for postgres JWT_SECRET=example //for signing and verifying JSON Web Tokens, recommended to include letters, numbers and special characters, and to be at least 20 characters long
+DB_NAME=example // name of the to be created database DB_HOST=example // if running postgres locally use localhost DB_PORT=example // usually the default port for postgres JWT_SECRET=example //for signing and verifying JSON Web Tokens, recommended to include letters, numbers and special characters, and to be at least 20 characters long
 ```